Stevieron/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to list the folder content list
+Script to return to home dir